xvik/dropwizard-guicey-ext/guicey-server-pages/README.md

 #### Error pages

-Each GSP application could declare it's own error pages (very similar to servlet api).
+Each GSP application could declare its own error pages (very similar to servlet api).

 It could be one global error page and different pages per status: